 Don’t Forget the Milestones

 Goals will help to focus your efforts, but these are still fairly high level.
-To further strengthen your training strategy, you’ll need milestones in place.
+To further strengthen your training strategy and develop a sustained competitive advantage, you’ll need milestones in place.

 Milestones are measured activities that breakdown the overall goal to measure progress and motivate employees.